Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Caffé e Cucina

 Inspired by the many cafes that line the iconic streets of Rome, Milan and Florence, Caffé e Cucina is both intimate and charming.
 Taking pride of place along Melbourne’s Chapel Street since it opened in 1988, this cafe has stood the test of time – and for good reason.
 Some of the favourites on the menu include beef carpaccio, linguine di mare al Cartoccio and risotto.
-Expect to also be greeted with ‘ciao bella!’ upon arrival, which adds to the charm of it all.
+Expect to even be greeted with ‘ciao bella!’ upon arrival, which just adds to the charm of it all.

 581 Chapel Street, South Yarra